GlowDB/taningia-shell/README.md

 * Portable taningia-shell dir (host-groups, command-groups, config files)
 * Easy CLI wizard to save or call command-groups/host-groups
 * Options to run commands/command-groups non-interactively (e.g. compatible with crontab)
+* SSH keys are optional but highly recommended, but you've to use keys if you'll run in non-interactive mode (e.g. crontab)

 **Installation:**